r-crash-course/r-crash-course.github.io/_episodes/16-bioconductor.md

 ## ggbio

 `ggbio` - package extends and specializes the grammar of graphics for biological data.
-The graphics are designed to answer common scientific questions, in particular those often asked of high throughput genomics data.
+The graphics are designed to answer common scientific questions, in particular those often asked of high throughput genomic data.
 All core Bioconductor data structures are supported, where appropriate.
 The package supports detailed views of particular genomic regions, as well as genome-wide overviews.
 Supported overviews include ideograms and grand linear views.
 High-level plots include sequence fragment length, edge-linked interval to data view, mismatch pileup, and several splicing summaries.

 In short `ggbio` makes it easy to plot `GRanges` data, circular data, emulate genomic browser and plot ideograms!
-It uses the same syntacs as `ggplot2`, it build on top of it, and figures out how to align your data for display. lets plot our ranges.
+It uses the same syntax as `ggplot2`, it build on top of it, and figures out how to align your data for display. lets plot our ranges.

 ~~~